mrozycki/rustmas/animations/README.md

 cargo install --path animation-wrapper
 ```

-Running this utility will produce a `.crab` file, which then needs to be copied
+Running this utility will produce a `.crab` file, which can then be installed through the WebUI
-to the `plugin_path` directory specified in `Rustmas.yaml`.

-**Note:** adding a new animation will require you to refresh animation list by going
-into *Settings* -> *Animations* in WebUI.
-Modifying an existing animation will
-require reloading it by either clicking *Reload* in WebUI, or switching
-to a different animation and back.
+by going to Settings, Animations and uploading the file through the form at the top of the list.